Buckskin community play and youth space consultation

 The consultation was open between 9 November and 18 December 2021.
 Fourteen responses were received from local residents with a range of ideas put forward to improve the facilities.
 Work is now underway to review this feedback and come up with designs.

-There is also an opportunity for anyone aged 12 and above to take part in a free arts workshop to develop ideas which will be incorporated into the final youth space designs.
-This will take place at the Ridgeway Community Centre in May half-term – dates will be confirmed shortly.
+There is also an opportunity for anyone aged 12 and above to take part in two free arts workshops to develop ideas which will be incorporated into the final youth space designs.
+These will take place at the Ridgeway Community Centre on Wednesday 11 August 2021, from 11.30am to 12.30pm and 1.30pm to 2.30pm.
 To register your interest in these workshops email email@example.com or call 01256 844844.